Hungarian nobility: Golden Bulls

 The royal servants were legally identified as nobles in 1267.
-That year, "the nobles of all Hungary, called royal servants" persuaded Béla IV and his son, Stephen V (r.
+That year "the nobles of all Hungary, called royal servants" persuaded Béla IV and his son, Stephen V (r.
 1270–1272), to hold an assembly and confirm their collective privileges.
 Other groups of land-holding warriors could also be called nobles, but they were always distinguished from the true noblemen.
+They held their estates conditionally, as they were required to provide well-defined services to another lord, hence their groups are now collectively known as conditional nobles.
 The noble Vlach knezes who had landed property in the Banate of Severin were obliged to fight in the army of the ban (or royal governor).
 Most warriors known as the "noble sons of servants" were descended from freemen or liberated serfs who received estates from Béla IV in Upper Hungary on the condition that they were to equip jointly a fixed number of knights.
 The nobles of the Church formed the armed retinue of the wealthiest prelates.
 The nobles of Turopolje in Slavonia were required to provide food and fodder to high-ranking royal officials.
-The Székelys and Saxons firmly protected their communal liberties, which prevented their leaders from exercising noble privileges in the Székely and Saxon territories in Transylvania.
+Two privileged groups, the Székelys and Saxons firmly protected their communal liberties, which prevented their leaders from exercising noble privileges in the Székely and Saxon territories in Transylvania.
 Székelys and Saxons could only enjoy the liberties of noblemen if they held estates outside the lands of the two privileged communities.

 Most noble families failed to adopt a strategy to avoid the division of their inherited estates into dwarf-holdings through generations.
 Daughters could only demand the cash equivalent of the quarter of their father's estates, but younger sons rarely remained unmarried.
 Impoverished noblemen had little chance to receive land grants from the kings, because they were unable to participate in the monarchs' military campaigns, but commoners who bravely fought in the royal army were regularly ennobled.